TotallyGatsby/GamePlanHTN/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Build](https://github.com/TotallyGatsby/GamePlanHTN/actions/workflows/ci.yml/badge.svg)

-### THIS LIBRARY IS IN ACTIVE DEVELOPMENT
-Please do not use it for production use cases.
-Many of the unit tests are passing, but several critical cases are not, and the API for creating and managing objects may change without notice.

 ## Features
 * GamePlanHTN is a total-order forward decomposition planner, as described by Troy Humphreys in his [GameAIPro article](http://www.gameaipro.com/GameAIPro/GameAIPro_Chapter12_Exploring_HTN_Planners_through_Example.pdf), a port of [FluidHTN](https://github.com/ptrefall/fluid-hierarchical-task-network).
 * Define Domains via simple JS Object format.
 * Partial planning.
-* Domain splicing.
-[In progress!]
 * Domain slots for run-time splicing.
 [In progress!]
 * Replan only when plans complete/fail or when world state changes.
 * Early rejection of replanning that cannot be completed.